United States labor law: Equal treatment

 Beyond gender equality on the specific issue of pay, the Civil Rights Act of 1964 is the general anti-discrimination statute.
 Titles I to VI protects the equal right to vote, to access public accommodations, public services, schools, it strengthens the Civil Rights Commission, and requires equality in federally funded agencies.
 Title VII of the Civil Rights Act of 1964 bans discrimination in employment.
 Under §2000e-2, employers must not refuse to hire, discharge or discriminate "against any individual with respect to his compensation, terms, conditions or privileges of employment, because of such individual's race, color, religion, sex, or national origin."
 Segregation in employment is equally unlawful.
 The same basic rules apply for people over 40 years old, and for people with disabilities.
 Although states may go further, a significant limit to federal law is a duty only falls on private employers of more than 15 staff, or 20 staff for age discrimination.
 Within these limits, people can bring claims against disparate treatment.
-In Texas Dept of Community Affairs v Burdine the US Supreme Court held plaintiffs will establish a prima facie case of discrimination for not being hired if they are in a protected group, qualified for a job, but the job is given to someone of a different group.
+In Texas Department of Community Affairs v.
+Burdine the US Supreme Court held plaintiffs will establish a prima facie case of discrimination for not being hired if they are in a protected group, qualified for a job, but the job is given to someone of a different group.
 It is then up to an employer to rebut the case, by showing a legitimate reason for not hiring the plaintiff.
-However, in 1993, this position was altered in St Mary's Honor Center v Hicks where Scalia J held (over the dissent of four justices) that if an employer shows no discriminatory intent, an employee must not only show the reason is a pretext, but show additional evidence that discrimination has taken place.
+However, in 1993, this position was altered in St. Mary's Honor Center v.
+Hicks where Scalia J held (over the dissent of four justices) that if an employer shows no discriminatory intent, an employee must not only show the reason is a pretext, but show additional evidence that discrimination has taken place.
 Souter J in dissent, pointed out the majority's approach was "inexplicable in forgiving employers who present false evidence in court".